daditsan/vim-config/README.md

 " ===============================
 " Enable and disable keybind and mappings with add and remove the quote symbol.

-" COC.nvim suggestions pop-up menu keybindings (optional, only enable if you want to " use COC.nvim)
-" inoremap <silent><expr> <Tab> pumvisible() ? "\<C-n>" : "\<Tab>"
-" inoremap <silent><expr> <S-Tab> pumvisible() ? "\<C-p>" : "\<C-h>"
+" COC.nvim suggestions pop-up menu keybindings with Tab or Shift-Tab " (Optional, only enable if you want to use COC.nvim) " inoremap <silent><expr> <Tab> pumvisible() ? "\<C-n>" : "\<Tab>" " inoremap <silent><expr> <S-Tab> pumvisible() ? "\<C-p>" : "\<C-h>"
 " inoremap <silent><expr> <CR> pumvisible() ? coc#_select_confirm() : "\<CR>"